 Click here to visit the Oaks to Wetlands Adventure – the educator’s website for Ridgefield National Wildlife Refuge.

 All groups planning to visit the refuge for a field trip are required to contact the refuge office at 360-887-4106 or email firstname.lastname@example.org and make a reservation.
-Please download this informational packet and form, or request a copy from the Refuge to start your reservation.
+Please download the 2013_2014 Refuge Educational Visit Packet, and send it to Josie.

 Reservations are required to avoid conflicts with other groups.
 It is also recommended that educators or activity coordinators conduct a site visit prior to the scheduled field trip date to become familiar with refuge facilities, layout, and regulations.

-If you are interested in applying for a transportation assistance scholarship, please fill out this form after submitting the field trip request form.
-The Friends will try to fund as much of your transportation costs as possible, but due to budget limitations may not be able to cover the entire cost of bussing.
+If you are interested in applying for a transportation assistance scholarship, please fill out this Bus Transportation Assistance Application.
+The Friends will try to fund as much of your transportation costs as possible, but due to budget limitations may not be able to cover the entire cost of busing.

 Field trip groups qualify for a fee waiver only if they are visiting the Refuge for educational purposes and integrating their field trip into a larger course of study that focuses at least partially on the natural or cultural environment.

 The Refuges in the Complex do not have full time educators on staff, therefore guided tours are usually limited to when staff or refuge volunteers are available.
 Groups wishing to have a tour guide during their field trip must inform the refuge staff at the time the reservation is made.
 Being specific about tour information or topic(s) to be addressed during the trip will help determine who is selected as a knowledgeable guide.
 If a tour guide is not available, educators should be prepared to lead their own groups while on the refuge.